Display your Tableau Dashboard with OptiSigns

 The Tableau Dashboard is now assigned to your screen.
 Unlike PowerBI, Tableau does not provide an Authentication API.
 Therefore, you will need to enter a username and password for each device and click "Save Password."

 That's it!
 Your dashboard is now displayed on your TV.

-You can also create a Playlist to cycle through many Dashboards or even add images or other content to mix in with your Dashboard content.
-OptiSigns has a large selection of apps that can help improve office communication such as Outlook Calendar, Google Calendar, Notice Boards, Social Media Feeds, etc. Visit our app page to learn more.
+You can easily change the displayed Dashboard on your devices remotely by utilizing the app.optisigns.com portal.
+Additionally, you can create a playlist to cycle through multiple Dashboards, or even add images or other content to mix in with your Dashboard content.
+OptiSigns provides a vast selection of apps that can help improve office communication, such as Outlook Calendar, Google Calendar, Notice Boards, Social Media Feeds, etc. Please visit our app page to learn more.

-Thank you for reading, if you have any questions or feedback, please share with us at firstname.lastname@example.org.
+Thank you for reading.
+If you have any questions or feedback, please share them with us at firstname.lastname@example.org.